 3. Actions Cell – Action cells are quick actions that are related to the object and allow users to view details and create or edit an object.

 The edit mode allows users to create and control annotations by setting a single point or series of points.
 The edit mode can be accessed in two ways: tapping the “Add” button on the map view, or the “Edit” action cell on the object detail preview.
 The edit mode panel displays the controls for adding, deleting, and reordering points.
 The edit panel follows the following section hierarchy:

-2. Choice chip – Represent different types of annotations such as points, polylines, or polygons.
-Selecting each one will change the type of annotation that the user is applying to the map.
+2. Choice chips – Represent different types of annotations such as points, polylines, or polygons.
+Selecting each one changes the type of annotation that the user is applying to the map.